Penguins score 6 times in 3rd, rally past Canucks 8-6

+PITTSBURGH (AP) — Penguins defenseman Kris Letang didn’t even see the puck go in.
+He just heard the roar of the crowd.

+That was all he needed on a night when his team was in dreadful shape earlier in the third period.

-PITTSBURGH (AP) — Kris Letang capped a wild comeback, scoring the deciding goal with 3:06 to play, and the Pittsburgh Penguins rallied with six goals in the third period to beat the Vancouver Canucks 8-6 on Wednesday night.
+Letang capped a wild comeback, scoring the deciding goal with 3:06 to play, and Pittsburgh rallied with six goals in the third to beat the Vancouver Canucks 8-6 on Wednesday night.

 Letang’s slap shot from the right circle beat Thatcher Demko to the glove side, completing Pittsburgh’s comeback from a 6-3 deficit.

+Malkin tied a single-game career high, scoring five points for the first time since March 20, 2012, against Winnipeg.
+He has four goals and 13 points in eight games without Sidney Crosby, who is recovering from core muscle surgery.

+“Confidence is huge right now,” Malkin said.
+“We have a couple bad injuries now and I understand it’s my time.
+I’m just enjoying every day.
+I’m trying to do my best.”

-Bryan Rust had a power-play goal and three assists, while Dominik Kahun and Zach Aston-Reese also scored for Pittsburgh, which extended its point streak to seven games.
+Bryan Rust also tied a single-game career high with a power-play goal and three assists, while Dominik Kahun and Zach Aston-Reese also scored for Pittsburgh, which extended its point streak to seven games.
 The Penguins have points in 12 of their last 14 games.

 Tristan Jarry stopped six shots in relief of Matt Murray, who started and made 10 saves in two periods.

+“We love the resilience that this group shows,” Penguins coach Mike Sullivan said.
+“It’s just a never-say-die attitude regardless of the score or challenge in front of us.”

 Elias Pettersson scored his 11th of the season and his fifth goal in eight games for Vancouver.
+He has seven goals and 25 points in his last 19 games.
 J.T Miller and Adam Gaudette each had two goals and Jake Virtanen scored his seventh for the Canucks, who have three wins in their last 12 games.
 Demko made 32 saves.

+“It’s unfortunate,” Canucks coach Travis Green said.
+“This could’ve been one of our best wins of the year and it turns into a loss that hurts.
+That really stings.”

-The Canucks trailed 2-0 through the first 15 minutes but scored four goals on 14 shots to jump ahead, 4-2, after two periods.
+The Canucks trailed 2-0 through the first 15 minutes but scored four goals on 14 shots to jump ahead 4-2 after two periods.
 Pittsburgh trailed 6-3 in the third period but rallied with three goals in 4:14 to tie the game.

 Miller scored a power-play goal and Gaudette got his second of the game 35 seconds later to give Vancouver a 6-3 lead.
+Miller, on a four-game point streak, has eight goals and 18 points in his last 18 games.

 But Kahun responded with his seventh of the season and Malkin brought Pittsburgh within one with a power-play goal.
 Aston-Reese tied the game at 10:30 of the third period.

 Pittsburgh jumped on Vancouver with an early 12-0 advantage in shots and the first two goals.
-The Canucks were held without a shot for the first 13:50 of the game.
+The Canucks were held without a shot for the first 13:50.

 Guentzel opened the scoring for Pittsburgh at 2:29 of the first period.
 He has goals in seven of his last eight home games, which includes a career-best six-game home goal-scoring streak.
 Rust made it 2-0 with a power-play goal at 12:53 of the first.